 Dependent on their academic ability students will be guided to a pathway, all high ability students are expected to study the full Ebacc.
 The decision is taken in consultation with students and parents.
 Future career interests are also taken into consideration.

-Across the Academy PSHE which includes access to British Values and Sex and Relationship Education is delivered in tutor time and via themed days.
+Across the Academy, Life Skills, which includes access to British Values, PSHE themes, Careers and Sex and Relationship Education, is delivered in dedicated lessons and via themed days.